Best Texas Bass Fishing

 Considerably smaller, but don’t be fooled by its size.
 Lake Alan Henry, when it comes to catching double-digit trophy bass, this reservoir has proved that it can compete with the biggest names in the United States.

 Still, Allan Henry the only Texas reservoir ever to produce more than on ShareLunker entries in a single season, other than Lake Fork.
 In Lubbock, West-Central Texas, roughly 45 miles south of the Brazos River.
 Alan Henry is considered a clear water canyon reservoir that’s long, narrow, very deep with steep banks along rocky cliffs.
 Horizontally aligns west to east and gets its water reserves from several creeks.
 These also provide prime habitat for migrating big bass, white bass, yellow bass because of all the brush and floating timber.
-Alan Henry is one of the Texas fishery that received a tremendous amount of fishing pressure, especially during the spawning months when the trophy bass moves shallow.
+Alan Henry is one of the Texas bass fishing fisheries that received a tremendous amount of fishing pressure, especially during the spawning months when the trophy bass moves shallow.

 9. Lake Texoma, Texas – Map

 When we’re discussing fishing trips, you can’t leave out Lake Texoma.
 Every angler that loves to catch fish should experience Lake Texoma at least once.
 Located on the opposite side of the state compared to most, it falls on Texas and Oklahoma’s border.
 A human-made reservoir with deeper water at the assemblage of the Washita River and Red River and Lake Texoma is one of the largest in the World.
 The Lake Texoma reservoir has excellent access in Texas and Oklahoma, with various splendid options to go pleasure boating.